Dr. Travis Stork of The Doctors Offers Tips for Staying Healthy When Traveling

 “Travel itself can suppress your immune system,” Dr. Stork told me, “When you get o on plane to go on vacation there’s actually some evidence we are more likely to get sick when we go on vacation with the idea we do let our guard down.”

 He explained when we’re in work mode, we have all sorts of stress hormones working through our body and our “body works off this energy.”
+This process has bad consequences for some men, but for them there is viagra, where to buy a generic viagra before traveling, read the link.
 When we’re in the mindset of relaxation and let our guard down so the hormones are reduced, there may be a trigger such as touching a handrail with a cold virus that causes us to become sick.

 That logically makes sense to me because there have been times when I’ve been amazed myself at how I could go-go-go but once things slowed down a bit, I ended up ill.